These supplemental tests help you determine if your adult students are ready for the newest high school equivalency (HSE) tests on the market today.

 Evaluate higher math skills

 The Algebra/Geometry subtest includes 60 multiple-choice items that reflect advanced math content.
-This subtest offers students an opportunity to improve higher-level math skills before attempting the GED Tests.
+This subtest offers students an opportunity to improve higher-level math skills before attempting to take the HSE tests.
 These items are combined into one subtest, presented in a single test book.
 Test directions, score sheets, and a scoring stencil are available separately.

-All TABE Adavanced Level tests are GED designed and supportive, and all assessments are an A level.
+All TABE Adavanced Level tests are designed to support all HSE tests, and all assessments are an A level.
 Administrators have flexibility to select or skip a content area based on the student's needs, and test directions assist with administration.

 Levels E, M, D, and A: Item Count and Test Times